Senior Lecturer

 College of Business, Government and Law

-Dr Madhan Balasubramanian is Senior Lecturer in Health and Aged Care Management, and Business Research Lead at the College of Business, Government and Law, Flinders University.
-He is also a Honorary Senior Lecturer at the Menzies Centre for Health Policy and Economics, School of Public Health, the University of Sydney, and a Visiting Research Fellow at the University of Adelaide.
+Dr Madhan Balasubramanian is Senior Lecturer in Health Care Management, and Business Research Lead and HDR Academic Advisor at the College of Business, Government and Law, Flinders University.
+He also holds a Honorary Senior Lecturer position at the Menzies Centre for Health Policy and Economics, School of Public Health, the University of Sydney, and a Visiting Senior Research Fellow at the University of Adelaide.

-Madhan's interests broadly lie at the intersection of health policy, health systems and health services.
-He has a public health and health management background, with a focus on the future design and sustainable development of core health system components and developing integrated systems to address the sustainable development goals.
+Madhan's primary research expertise is in the health workforce, where he bring over 15 years of critically acclaimed research and policy contributions/outputs .
+He has a public health and health management background, with a focus on the future design and sustainable development of core health system components and developing integrated health workforce solutions to address UHC and SDGs.
 He brings an excellent track record, relative to opportunity.

-Madhan has won three nationally competitive Australian Government fellowships.
-Overall, he has received over a million Australian dollars in nationally/internationally competitive fellowships and grants (as CIA), in addition to scholarships and academic prizes.
+Madhan has won three nationally competitive Australian Government fellowships, including an Endeavour Fellowship (2016-17) and a prestigious NHMRC Sidney Sax Early Career Research Fellowship (2017-21).
+He received over $1.5 million Australian dollars in nationally/internationally competitive grants (as CIA), in addition to scholarships and academic prizes.
 Madhan has active research projects that he conceptualised and developed across two states in Australia (NSW and SA), and internationally in the United Kingdom and India.

 Fellowships, Scholarships and Awards [~ $564,298]